SafakB/universaldb-socket/API_EXAMPLES.md

 ## 📤 Event Sending

-### Sending Events from External Systems with Admin JWT
+### Sending Events from External Systems with Admin or Publisher JWT

 #### CodeIgniter Example
 ```php